lightning/bolts/02-peer-protocol.md

 #### Rationale

 The *channel reserve* is specified by the peer's `channel_reserve_satoshis`: 1% of the channel total is suggested.
-Each side of a channel maintains this reserve so it always has something to lose, if it were to try to broadcast an old, revoked commitment transaction.
-Initially, this reserve may not be met, as only one side has funds; but the protocol ensures that progress is always toward it being met, and once met, it is maintained.
+Each side of a channel maintains this reserve so it always has something to lose if it were to try to broadcast an old, revoked commitment transaction.
+Initially, this reserve may not be met, as only one side has funds; but the protocol ensures that there is always progress toward meeting this reserve, and once met, it is maintained.

 The sender can unconditionally give initial funds to the receiver using a non-zero `push_msat` — this is one case where the normal reserve mechanism doesn't apply.
-However, like any other on-chain transaction, this payment is not certain until the funding transaction has been confirmed sufficiently (may not be double-spent) and may require a separate method to prove payment via on-chain confirmation.
+However, like any other on-chain transaction, this payment is not certain until the funding transaction has been confirmed sufficiently (with a danger of double-spend until that occurs) and may require a separate method to prove payment via on-chain confirmation.

 The `feerate_per_kw` is generally only of concern to the sender (who pays the fees), but there is also the fee rate paid by HTLC transactions; thus, unreasonably large fee rates can also penalize the recipient.